- Rowing Trips

 Many of our rows will explore the Broken Group Islands, one of three units of the Pacific Rim National Park Reserve.
 The National Park Reserve respects the claim to lands and traditional rights of the Nuu-chah-nulth Tribal Council, who are active partners in the administration of the park and its interpretative programs.
 An archaeological site on Benson Island, part of the Broken Group Islands, found evidence of human presence dating back more than 5000 years.
 Native culture remains an essential element in experiencing the west coast of Vancouver Island today, along with stunning scenery and excellent food based on the bounty of salmon and other seafood.
 As Canadians we are fortunate in our network of exceptional national parks, which we are proud to share with the world.
 Pacific Rim National Park Reserve offers an exceptional travel experience, and we are thrilled to feature it in our new BC rowing tour.

-Note: We are in the process of obtaining the required licences/permits to operate this trip – the trip will be confirmed only when these are obtained.
+Note: We are in the process of obtaining the required licences/permits to operate this trip – in the event that these cannot be obtained, we have an excellent back-up using the same accommodation and featuring beautiful British Columbia scenery.

 |Daily Distances||Boats||Group Size|